srutav/openemrlatestireland/README.md

+One more change!
 Welcome to [OpenEMR] modified by capgemini DevOps team.(http://www.open-emr.org/)!!!
 =====================

 [OpenEMR](http://www.open-emr.org/) is a Free and Open Source electronic health records and